 Frank couldn't have been nicer.
 I made sure I got the name of his first record, which has an interesting story behind it.
 He was extremely nice and was happy to chat and do the photos.
 We crammed in quite a bit into the 5 minutes.
 When he found out that I didn't have a ticket for the sold out show he put me on the guest which was a very kind and generous gesture.

 The gig was outstanding.
-I've got a couple of his albums and, through other fans of my favourite band, The Alarm, I have been really getting into his music this year.
+I've got a few of his albums and, through other fans of my favourite band, The Alarm, I have been really getting into his music this year.
 However this was my first experience of seeing him live.
 I knew it was going to be good, but seriously it would not be an understatement to say that this was one of the best gigs that I have been to.
 Quite brilliant!
+I followed this up by going to one of the The Lost Weekends gigs in London earlier this year, which was outstanding too.

 I don't want to write too much here as I want to save plenty for the chapter in the book.
 I know that this kind of magical experience will produce the kind of chapter in the book that I am aiming for.
 It simply would not have happened without Frank's help.
 A true legend..